johsteffens/mocutsvd/README.md

 The matrix uses a 'strided row-major' data-layout.
 This means that the element ```[i][j]``` is accessed as ```data[ i * stride + j ]```;  $i \in \{ 0, ..., \text{rows}-1 \},  j \in \{ 0, ..., \text{cols}-1 \}$.

-The matrix `matrix-alloc` function chooses the `stride` value equal to or slightly above `cols` such that the beginning of rows are aligned to specific memory addresses optimal for caching and inner parallelity.
+The stride value is set automatically for optimal alignment during matrix-allocation.
 The user may also setup a matrix manually, referencing external data via `matrix-setup` function.

 #### Matrix-Functions